spendmail/nn_drugs_predictor/README.md

-## Launch Server in docker container
+## Launch server in a docker container

 ```sh
 docker-compose up -d